joaquincayrus/meli-challenge/README.md

 ### Usability

-    - Clear variable/function names
-    - No commented code
-    - Reusable components
-    - Models package
+    - Tab selector
+    - Enter on search bar and selecting items
+    - Responsive (Not fully)
-    - TODO: use react w/hooks
+    - TODO: media queries for responsive

 ### SEO